o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 Create a project release install layout with the Game Launcher, engine-built `.dll` files, third-party `.dll` files, and `engine.pak`.

 1. Run the CMake build configuration in your build directory, `build/windows_vs2019`.
-This generates a Game Launcher, copies `.dll` files, and packages your project's assets in the `Cache` folder into `engine.pak`.
+This generates a Game Launcher, copies `.dll` files, and packages your project's assets in the `Cache` directory into `engine.pak`.

     ```cmd
-    cmake --build build/windows_mono --target INSTALL --config release
+    cmake --build build/windows_vs2019 --target INSTALL --config release
     ```

 ## Test the game launcher